-Chair, 2013-14, Spring: Wendy Allen, 17th-century French literature, contemporary France, the Maghreb, content-based instruction
+Chair, 2014-15, Wendy Allen, 17th-century French literature, contemporary France, the Maghreb, content-based instruction

-Faculty, 2013-14: Jolene Barjasteh, 19th-century French literature, autobiography; M. Amine Bekhechi, 20th-century French and Francophone literature; Mary Cisar, 18th-century French literature, feminist criticism, Franco-Manitoban studies; Lise Hoy, 19th-century literature, second language acquisition; Isaac Joslin, Francophone literatures, cultures, cinemas
+Faculty, 2014-15: Jolene Barjasteh, 19th-century French literature, autobiography; M. Amine Bekhechi, 20th-century French and Francophone literature; Mary Cisar, 18th-century French literature, feminist criticism, Franco-Manitoban studies; Lise Hoy, 19th-century literature, second language acquisition; Maria Vendetti, 20th and 21st-century French and Francophone literature

-French holds an important position among the world’s languages.
-More than 200 million people around the world — in North and South America, the Caribbean, Europe, Afrdeica, the Middle East, the Pacific and Indian Oceans, and Indochina — speak French.
+French is the sixth most widely spoken language (after Mandarin Chinese, English, Hindi, Spanish, and Arabic) in the world, and the second most widely learned language, after English.
+More than 220 million people around the world — in North and South America, the Caribbean, Europe, Afrdeica, the Middle East, the Pacific and Indian Oceans, and Indochina — speak French.
 French remains, with English, one of the two languages into which all United Nations documents must be translated.
 Thus, students considering careers in business, diplomacy, the church, or teaching are well advised to complete a major in French, sometimes along with another major.

 By studying French and other Francophone cultures, civilizations, and literatures, students develop and enhance oral and written language skills, analytical thinking, and familiarity with diverse philosophies and perspectives, all of which are central to liberal arts education with a global perspective.